pkseniya/EmbeddingComponents/README.md

 # Analysing the Importance of LLMs Embeddings' Components on Probing Linguistic Tasks
-This repository contains the source code to reproduce experiments from the project for Skoltech Machine Learning course.
+This repository contains the source code to reproduce experiments from the project for Skoltech Machine Learning course ([Paper](https://github.com/pkseniya/EmbeddingComponents/blob/main/paper/Analysing_the_Importance_of_LLMs_Embeddings__Components_on_Probing_Linguistic_Tasks.pdf), [Slides](https://github.com/pkseniya/EmbeddingComponents/blob/main/slides/slides.pdf)).
 ## Setup
 This code is written in python.
 The dependencies are: